Parchment: Technical analysis

-An article published in 2009 by Timothy L. Stinson considered the possibilities of tracing the origin of medieval parchment manuscripts and codices through DNA analysis.
+An article published in 2009 considered the possibilities of tracing the origin of medieval parchment manuscripts and codices through DNA analysis.
 The methodology would employ polymerase chain reaction to replicate a small DNA sample to a size sufficiently large for testing.
-Stinson's article discusses the use of DNA testing to estimate the age of the calf at the creation of the vellum parchment.
+The article discusses the use of DNA testing to estimate the age of the calf at the creation of the vellum parchment.
 A 2006 study revealed the genetic signature of several Greek manuscripts to have "goat-related sequences".
 Utilizing these techniques we may be able to determine whether related library materials were made from genetically related animals (perhaps from the same herd) and locate the vellum's origination.

 In 2020, it was reported that the species of several of the animals used to provide parchment for the Dead Sea Scrolls could be identified, and the relationship between skins obtained from the same animal inferred.
 The breakthrough was made possible by the use of whole genome sequencing.